-The photo below is of our studio - Red Kite Studios.
+Welcome to our Cat Portraits Studio!
+As you may know from viewing our website, my name is Melanie and along with my husband Nicholas Beall painting portraits of cats in pencil and oil.
+We work in our purpose built studio in our woodland garden, which you can see in the photo below.
 We both work here every day and we make our morning commute to work down through our garden.
 We had our studio installed in 2014 and designed it around our needs as artists.
-It is fully heated with double glazed windows and door, all clad with tongue and groove which we have painted using Farrow and Ball colours.
+It is fully insulated with double glazed doors and windows heated with an air source heat pump 24 / 7.
+It is clad inside with tongue and groove which we painted using Farrow and Ball colours.
 Its a very relaxing working environment.

 We have a lovely Tibetan Terrier who rules the studio.
 You can see her on my chair and if I could train her to help me with my drawings, I certain would!
 She has a bed under my desk but does tend to sleep anywhere and everywhere that looks comfy!

 I hope you have enjoyed our little tour of the studio and if you would like us to paint or draw your cat, you are more than welcome to email us at any time.